There’s truly no end to the things you can make with macrame. All you need is a little creativity!

-For those looking to make your own DIY macrame dream catcher, I dug up 10 classes, kits, tutorials, and patterns from across the web to help you get started!
+That said, if you’re looking to DIY a macrame dream catcher, I dug up ten classes, kits, tutorials, and patterns from across the web to help you get started!

-Some are deep-dive online macrame classes, while others are simple free tutorials that can be completed in a few hours.
+Some are deep-dive online macrame classes, while others are more straightforward, free tutorials you can complete within just a few hours.

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.